mrismanaziz/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.